MillionIntegrals/vel/README.md

 Several models are already implemented in the framework and have example config files that are ready to run and easy to modify for other similar usecases:

-- State-of-the art results on Cifar10 dataset using residual networks
+- Residual networks (resnets) trained on Cifar10 dataset replicating published performance
 - Cats vs dogs classification using transfer learning from a resnet34 model pretrained on ImageNet